Line chart

 The responsive function helps your charts respond to different browser window sizes and screen resolutions.
 For example, for smaller screens, you might want to have angled labels or show shorter versions of them completely.

-The responsive function is documented on its own page here.
+The responsive function and configuration option are documented on their own page here.

 Data properties that are used on the points

-The SVG circle or rect elements that represent the tickmark hotspots on the Line chart have various data attributes added to them that hold various bits of information.
+The svg circle or rect elements that represent the tickmark hotspots on the Line chart have various data attributes added to them that hold various bits of information.
 These are:

-These can be retrieved by using standard DOM methods:
+These can be retrieved by using standard dom methods:

 hotspot.getAttribute('data-index');